-Including: solving climate change, cleaning up the world's beaches, increasing accuracy of flood forecasting, monitoring global fishing activity, solving climate change, predicting and preventing famine and increasing cancer detection rates
+Including: solving climate change, cleaning up the world's beaches, increasing accuracy of flood forecasting, monitoring global fishing activity, predicting and preventing famine and increasing cancer detection rates.

 AI FOR GOOD

 THERE IS A LACK OF DIVERSITY IN THE AI TALENT POOL WORLDWIDE.